Frigondin/DCSBattleground/README.md

 1. Download the latest released version [from here](https://github.com/Frigondin/DCSBattleground/releases).
 2. Create a configuration file based off the [example](/example.config.json), replacing the required information (and optionally adding multiple servers to the array)
-3. Run the executable with the configuration path: `sneaker-server.exe --config config.json`
+3. Run the executable with the configuration path: `DCSBattleground.exe --config config.json --bind 0.0.0.0:yourport`

 ## Configuration